Scholarships

 Bolyard Family Scholarship

-The 2026 Bolyard Family Scholarship was awarded to:
+The 2026 Bolyard Family Scholarship was jointly awarded to John Allard and Paige McDowell:

-Haley’s work is under the direction of Drs.
-Karen Chin and Kathryn Snell
+John’s work is under the direction of Dr. Rebecca Flowers.

 Recent winners of the Bolyard Family Scholarship: